S A T U R D A Y S are for organizing the pantry 🤓

 BUY IN BULK

 I can’t stand buying spices and flours in the small tiny packages from grocery stores – you’re just paying for the packaging!
 And there is so much waste!
 I LOVE buying everything I can in bulk – even my epsom salts for my bath!
-You can do this at almost every grocery store but my favourite places to buy in bulk would be Organic Matters (based out of Nelson, BC) as they have the best pricing I’ve ever found for organic products (practically wholesale pricing) and The Community Farm Store as they are a great local company that also has great pricing and sources all of their products locally when possible!
+You can do this at almost every grocery store but my favourite way to buy in bulk is actually ONLINE!
+There are a lot of BC companies that offer wholesale pricing and can be orderd online!
+My top go-to would be:

 BUY IN SEASON